kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Data_Streaming_Platform_with_Apache_Kafka/README.md

 Then, we will build a simple data streaming platform.
 Python is utilized to simulate the production of a continuous data stream, format it for Kafka ingestion (topics), and configure producers for efficient data transfer into Kafka topics.
 Python-based Kafka consumers will read data from our Kafka stream, process and validate it before storing it into PostgreSQL using a predefined schema.

-The goal is to learn how a data streaming platform is built using Kafka and to create a reliable system that seamlessly produces, processes, and securely stores external data in real-time using Kafka as the intermediary, Python for logic handling, and Docker for deployment flexibility.
+The goal is to learn how a data streaming platform is built using Kafka and to create a reliable system that seamlessly produces, processes, and securely stores external data in real-time using Kafka as an intermediary, Python for logic handling, and Docker for deployment flexibility.

 ## Technologies Used
 - **Apache Kafka:** A distributed streaming platform that enables building real-time data pipelines and streaming applications.
 Kafka is used in this project to handle the publishing, storage, and processing of streams of records.